Rivaroxaban (Oral route)

 If you take this medicine once a day: If you miss a dose, take it as soon as you can on the same day.
 Then take the next dose at the regularly scheduled time on the next day.

 If you take this medicine 2 times a day to treat a blood clot: If you miss a dose, take it as soon as you can on the same day.
 You may take 2 doses at the same time to make up for the missed dose.
-Take the next dose a the regularly scheduled time.
+Then take your regularly scheduled doses on the next day.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.